Maryland: Elections

 The 2006 election brought no change in the pattern of Democratic dominance.
 After Democratic Senator Paul Sarbanes announced that he was retiring, Democratic Congressman Benjamin Cardin defeated Republican Lieutenant Governor Michael S. Steele, with 55 percent of the vote, against Steele's 44 percent.

 While Republicans typically win more counties in statewide elections by piling up large margins in the west and east, they are usually overcome by the densely populated and solidly Democratic Baltimore–Washington axis.
 In 2008, for instance, McCain won 17 counties to Obama's six (plus Baltimore City).
 While McCain won most of the western and eastern counties by margins of 2-to-1 or more, he was almost completely shut out in the larger counties surrounding Baltimore and Washington; every large county except Anne Arundel went for Obama, who won by 25 points statewide.

 From 2007 to 2011, U.S. Congressman Steny Hoyer (MD-5), a Democrat, was elected as Majority Leader for the 110th Congress and 111th Congress of the House of Representatives, serving in that post again from 2019 to 2023.
 In addition, Hoyer served as House Minority Whip from 2003 to 2006 and 2012 to 2018.
 His district covers parts of Anne Arundel and Prince George's counties, in addition to all of Charles, Calvert, and St. Mary's counties in southern Maryland.

 In 2010, Republicans won control of most counties.
 The Democratic Party remained in control of eight county governments, including that of Baltimore.

 In 2022, Wes Moore replaced Republican Larry Hogan, who did not run for re-election due to term limits.
 Moore is the first African-American elected Governor of Maryland, and the fifth African-American governor in American history.

+Immigration

+In 2025, Maryland passed several pieces of legislation designed to counter immigration-related executive orders from President Trump, among them being the "Protecting Sensitive Locations Act" which limits access of Immigration and Customs Enforcement (ICE) to locales such as schools and health facilities.